 St John the Evangelist Church, Cinderford dates from 1844, when the centre of Cinderford was nearby.
 The current parish includes what is now the southern part of the town together with Ruspidge and the village of Soudley some 2 miles distant.
 The church has disabled access, a small kitchenette and a sound reinforcement system with hearing loop.
+A disabled toilet was added to the church in 2013.

 At St John’s Church the worship is in the moderate catholic tradition and has a Eucharistic and sacramental focus, reflecting the Church’s seasons, using mainly traditional hymns and Common Worship liturgies.
 Well-ordered worship is prayerful and spiritual.